 Sec.
 5. All information filed by an electing utility under this rule shall conform to the following accounting guidelines:

-(1) The test year shall be historical for a twelve (12) month period, the end of which may not be more than one hundred eighty (180) days prior to the filing of the utility's case-in-chief.
+(1) The test period shall be consistent with the provisions of IC 8-1-2-42.7.

+(2) An electing utility’s accounting exhibits shall be consistent with section 6 of this rule for the base period, linking period, and test period and shall be provided as applicable.

-(2) For a historical test period, accounting data shall be adjusted for changes that:
+(3) For a historical test period, accounting data may be adjusted for changes that:

 (A) for ratemaking purposes, are: